sophgo/sophgo-doc/SG2042/TRM/source/clock.rst

     | x         | 1         | 1         | Bypass |
     +-----------+-----------+-----------+--------+

-MODE_SEL2 pin is no used.
+MODE_SEL2 pin is not used.

 The default clock frequency is show as table :ref:`default_clock_frequency`